jeff-zucker/solid-file-client/README.md

 # solid-file-client

-A library supporting connections and CRUD for Solid files and folders
+**A library for creating and managing files and folders in Solid data stores**

 This library provides a simple interface for logging in and out of a Solid data store and for creating, reading, updating, and deleting files and folders on it.
 It may be used either directly in the browser or with node/require.
-Working examples of both kinds of usage can be found in the included browser-example.html and node-example.js files.
-The library is based on solid-auth-client and simply provides an error-handling interface and some convenient shortcuts on top of it.
+The library is based on solid-auth-client, providing an error-handling interface and some convenient shortcuts on top of solid-auth-client's methods.

 ## Installation
 Just download it.